 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 The guidance supersedes existing guidance on accounting for leases with the main difference being that operating leases are to be recorded in the statement of financial position as right-of-use assets and lease liabilities, initially measured at the present value of the lease payments.
 For operating leases with a term of 12 months or less, a lessee is permitted to make an accounting policy election not to recognize lease assets and liabilities.
 For public business entities, the guidance is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 Early application of the guidance is permitted.
-In transition, entities are required to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach.
-The Group is in the process of evaluating the impact of the adoption of this pronouncement on its consolidated financial statements.
+In July 2018, ASU 2016-02 was updated with ASU 2018-11, Targeted Improvements to ASC 842, which provides entities with relief from the costs of implementing certain aspects of the new leasing standard.
+Specifically, under the amendments in ASU 2018-11, (1) entities may elect not to recast the comparative periods presented when transitioning to ASC 842 and (2) lessors may elect not to separate lease and nonlease components when certain conditions are met.
+Before ASU 2018-11 was issued, transition to the new lease standard required application of the new guidance at the beginning of the earliest comparative period presented in the financial statements.
+The Group has assessed all potential impacts of the new guidance and has determined that this guidance will have an impact on the consolidated financial statements, including significant new disclosures about leasing activities.
+The most significant impact relates to the Group's operating leases and the related recognition of right-of-use assets and lease liabilities on the consolidated balance sheets.
+The adoption of this new guidance will not have a material impact on the Group's consolidated statements of operations, cash flows or changes in equity.
+The Group will adopt this new guidance on June 1, 2019 using the transition method provided by ASU 2018